Election reveals deeper divides between red and blue America

 “This is a democracy at full work, but clearly very divided,” said Jim Doyle, a former Democratic governor of Wisconsin.
 “We are clearly very, very divided by cities and rural, we’re very divided by race.
 Just look at Wisconsin’s map.
 And we can’t just be demonizing each other.
 This is a challenge of leadership that has been building for some time.”

-Should the Democratic nominee prevail, Doyle said, “Joe Biden has to rise to the occasion almost to F.D.R., as a Democrat might say, or to Reagan, as a Republican might say, proportions.
+Should the Democratic nominee prevail, Doyle said, “Joe Biden has to rise to the occasion almost to FDR, as a Democrat might say, or to Reagan, as a Republican might say, proportions.
 Half the country are not horrible, racist, mean-spirited people who are different from everybody else.
 It can’t be.
 And roughly half the country voted for Trump.”

 Biden on Wednesday acknowledged the challenges he could face.